BreezeLeave

 None of those signals automatically means something is wrong.
 Agency delivery is messy.
 Some cards deserve heavy QA.
 Some documentation work does not need a formal QA step.
 Some design cards expand because the client finally clarified the problem.
 Card-efficiency analytics are useful because they make those patterns visible early enough for a useful conversation.

-What card efficiency actually means
+What card efficiency actually reads

 The value is card-level context.
 Project-level reporting can tell you that a client used 82 hours this month.
 Card-level reporting helps explain whether those hours were concentrated in a risky feature, spread across routine work, consumed by rework, or weakened by messy classification.